Makeshift/automaton-nexusmods-downloader/Readme.md

 nexus_pass=password
 node --autofile ./file.auto index.js
 ```

+### Skipping login
+You can skip the login step on subsequent runs by adding a `cookie` env var/arg.
+The cookie variable is outputted in plaintext for you after a successful login.

 ## Contributing
 Pull requests are welcome.
 This could easily be adapted to be a download manager for Nexus Mods and support other types of lists.
 I'd also like to get rid of the dependency on Pupeteer since it's huge, but it seemed like the easiest option at the time.